George Broadbent (footballer)

 George Broadbent (born 30 September 2000) is an English professional footballer who plays as a midfielder for club Doncaster Rovers.

 Career

 Sheffield United

 Broadbent played for the youth teams of Curzon Ashton from 2005 to 2010.
 He joined Sheffield United in July 2017 after playing in the youth academy of Manchester United.
 In January 2020, he rejoined National League North side Curzon Ashton on loan.
 On 11 January 2021, he joined Belgian First Division A side Beerschot on loan until the end of the season.
 Six days later, he made his professional debut, coming on as a substitute for the final minutes in a 3–0 loss to Club Brugge.

 On 3 August 2021, Broadbent joined Rochdale on loan until January.

 On 23 September 2022, Broadbent joined National League club Boreham Wood on a short-term loan deal.
 In January 2023, the loan was extended until the end of the season.

 Doncaster Rovers

-On 2 June 2023, Broadbent signed for Doncaster Rovers for an undisclosed fee.
+On 2 June 2023, Broadbent signed for Doncaster Rovers for an undisclosed fee manager Grant McCann looked to bolster the club’s midfield options..

+Broadbent quickly established himself as a regular in the Rovers’ midfield following his arrival.
+In his first season he made over 30 league appearances in EFL League Two, playing primarily as a central midfielder and contributing to the team’s tempo and transitional play.